env0-labs/env0.adventure/README.md

 enum GameMode { Physical, Terminal, AAI }
 ```

-- Currently only `Physical` is used.
+- Only `Physical` is active in v0.x.
-- Included early to stabilise the contract for future chapters.
+- Included early to stabilise the contract for later chapters.

 ---